 Statistically, driver’s ed reduces accidents and traffic violations among teens.

 Teens 16-19 have the highest accident rate in the nation.
 In fact, 16 to 19-year olds are about three times more likely to be in a fatal crash than those 20 and older.
-This data isn’t meant to give you gray hairs, but to emphasize our next point: According to AAA, if teens take driver’s ed, they can reduce their accident rate by 4.3% and cut down on getting ticketed by 40%.
+This data isn’t meant to give you gray hairs, but to emphasize our next point: According to AAA, if teens take driver education classes, they can reduce their accident rate by 4.3% and cut down on getting ticketed by 40%.

-Driver’s ed doesn’t just supervise the 30-40 mandated driving hours before your teen gets their license, but goes over local driving laws, asks questions about tough scenarios you might encounter while driving, and prepares your teen for the written and physical driving test.
+Driver‘s ed doesn’t just supervise the 30-40 mandated hours of driving lessons and lectures before your teen driver gets their license, but goes over local driving laws, asks questions about tough scenarios you might encounter while driving, and prepares your teen’s driving skills for the written and physical driving test.
 With all of this practice and knowledge, it makes sense why it helps on the road.

 Most states require some form of driver’s ed.

-Driver’s ed will help your teen pass their license test quicker.
+Driver‘s ed will help your teen pass their drivers license test quicker.

-Most states have a graduated driver’s license program (GDL).
-These programs benchmark phases in a teen’s driving practice to ensure they’re ready for the road before they get their licenses.
+Most states have a graduated drivers license program (GDL).
+These programs benchmark phases in a teen’s driving practice to ensure they’re a confident driver before they get their driver licenses.
 Most of these programs state that you must:

 - Be either 15 or 16 to apply for a learner’s permit